tiagosiebler/bybit-api/README.md

 - [Livenet](https://bybit.com/app/user/api-management?affiliate_id=9410&language=en-US&group_id=0&group_type=1)
 - [Testnet](https://testnet.bybit.com/app/user/api-management)

-### Browser Usage
-Build a bundle using webpack:
-- `npm install`
-- `npm build`
-- `npm pack`

-The bundle can be found in `dist/`.
-Altough usage should be largely consistent, smaller differences will exist.
-Documentation is still TODO.

 ### REST API Clients

 There are three REST API modules as there are some differences in each contract type.